Roadlow/xprogram/readme.txt

 Git was yeah
 Git tracks chages
 git git git
-create a new branch div
+create a new branch is quick AND simple